Lynette Scavo: Season 1

 As the series begins, Lynette is near to breaking point – she has been stuck at home alone with four kids for 6 years.
 Her husband is always away on business trips or at work.
 Lynette struggles to cope with her four children until Preston and Porter are prescribed medication for ADHD (attention-deficit hyperactivity disorder).
 Lynette decides not to medicate them and starts taking the medication herself so she can have more energy to make the costumes for a school play.
 Realizing she is addicted, Lynette manages to stop taking the pills after she and Tom hire a nanny.
-Unfortunately the nanny doesn't stay long as she catches Tom's eye a little too much.
-Her problems worsen when Tom tells her that he has been offered a lucrative promotion that would take him away from home more often, which he refused to discuss with her, so she makes sure that his boss doesn't offer him the promotion.
-When Tom finds out about what Lynette has done, he quit his job, and in the season finale informs her that she will be going back to work.
-Lynette also has trouble with Tom's ex-girlfriend, Annabel Foster.
-So, she talks to an executive of her old firm, and Tom's firm, to hire his ex as the VP of the firm, which she willingly does.
-When Tom finds out what Lynette had done, he forgives her, and decides to become a stay-at-home dad, and so she has to go back to work and take over as the breadwinner for the family.
+Unfortunately, she demands the nanny is fired after she discovers Tom is attracted to her.
+When Tom discovers Lynette had sabotaged a promotion Tom was going to accept, he quits his job, and in the season finale informs her that she will be going back to work while he becomes a stay-at-home dad.

 Season 2

-Lynette gets a job at an advertising agency and for much of the season, deals with obstacles at work and colleagues.
-Stu, a bumbling secretary at the agency, is kind to Lynette, often doing her favors or helping her in tough situations.
-Nina is the "boss from hell"; mean, self-centered and neurotic.
-She causes Lynette many problems and stresses her out with work.
-Ed Ferrara, the boss, is the seemingly cool guy but his faults lead to Tom getting fired after working with her at the agency for a while.
-Lynette also testifies for Bree when she is accused of child abuse but makes Bree realize she has a problem with alcohol.
-At the end of the season, Lynette thinks Tom is cheating on her but discovers Tom has another child – resulting from a one-night stand before he met Lynette – a daughter, Kayla Huntington.
-She and her mother, Nora Huntington, use the back child support from Tom to move to Fairview so Kayla can get to know her father, stepmother, and half-siblings.
+Lynette gets a job at an advertising agency and for much of the season, dealing with obstacles at work and with her colleagues.
+Later she also testifies for Bree when she is accused of child abuse, but makes Bree realize she has a problem with alcohol.
+At the end of the season, Lynette thinks Tom is cheating on her when she follows him to Atlantic City, but instead discovers Tom has another child as a result of a one-night stand before he met Lynette–a daughter named Kayla Huntington.